Meteor-Community-Packages/meteor-autoform/README.md

 Therefore, you should not assume that this will always run since a devious user could skip it.*
-* The after hooks are the same as those you would normally specify as the last argument of the `insert` or `update` methods on a Meteor.Collection or the Meteor.call method.
+* The after hooks are the same as those you would normally specify as the last argument of the `insert` or `update` methods on a Mongo.Collection or the Meteor.call method.
 Notice, though, that they are passed one additional final argument, which is the template object.
 One use for the template object might be so that you can clean up certain form fields if the result was successful